elabftw/elabftw/doc/install-drop.rst

 .. warning:: This script will work for a fresh drop.
 If you already have a server running, you should consider a :ref:`normal install <install-gnulinux>` instead.

+.. warning:: You need to have a domain name pointing to the drop.
+Otherwise the letsencrypt script will not work.

 * Create an account on `DigitalOcean <https://cloud.digitalocean.com/registrations/new>`_

 * Add your SSH public key to your profile (`documentation <https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets>`_)

 * Create a droplet with Ubuntu 14.04 x64 (works also with 14.10, 15.04 and 15.10, but not with 12.04.5).
 Make sure to select your public key

+* Point the A field of your domain to the IP address of your drop.
+It might take a bit of time for the DNS to propagate.

 * Open a terminal and SSH to your droplet.
 The IP address can be found in the digitalocean website: